-My third snowshoe trip of the day started at the Visitor Centre and headed off on the short but beautiful Tonahutu Spur Trail.
+My third snowshoe trip of the day started at the Kawuneeche Visitor Centre.
+I headed off on the short but beautiful Tonahutu Spur Trail.

 This spur trail hooks up with the North Inlet Trail (3.4 miles long) and the Tonahutu Creek Trail (3.3 miles long).
 From the Tonahutu Creek Trail there are even more options including a 7.6 mile loop so you can really have a full day of snowshoeing right from the Visitor Centre.

-Where to rent snowshoes
+Where to rent snowshoes in Grand Lake

-Snowmobiling in the area
+Snowmobiling in the Grand Lake area

-Right from the town of Grand Lake you can head out on 150 miles of groomed trails.
+Right from the town of Grand Lake, Colorado you can head out on 150 miles of groomed trails.
 Add another 700 miles of trails in Grand County and you could be exploring a new trail every weekend of the winter.
 The town itself is very supportive of snowmobiling – to the extent roads are left snow-packed so people can drive to shops, bars and restaurants on their snowmobiles.

 What else can you do in Grand Lake?

-The one main street in Grand Lake is loaded with cute shops and restaurants.
+The one main street in Grand Lake Colorado is loaded with cute shops and restaurants.
 Hours may be limited in winter but most were open over the weekend.